duganchen/slackware-libretro/README.md

 This is intended to be a series of scripts to package RetroArch for Slackware.
+There is one script for each component.

+The [NVidia CG Toolkit](http://slackbuilds.org/graphics/nvidia-cg-toolkit/) is a requirement for both RetroArch and for common-shaders.

 Set the paths in your config file as below.
 If you're on an x86 system, then change "/usr/lib64" to "/usr/lib.":